 The last part of our four-part look at ancient polytheism, looking at the smallest of gods, and the biggest of humans.

 Last week as part II of our four part look at ancient polytheistic religious practice (I, II, IV), we looked at some of the basic functions of polytheistic practice, centered on the concept of do ut des, striking a bargain with the god.
 This week, we're going to turn to another key set of rituals: … Continue reading Collections: Practical Polytheism, Part III: Polling the Gods

 Part II of a series at the underpinnings of ancient polytheistic (Greek, Roman, Mesopotamian, Norse, etc) religious practice.

 Today we're going to start looking at one facet of how polytheistic religions function, their practicality.
-This is going to be a series (I'm currently planning at least four parts) looking at some of the general facets of how ancient polytheistic religions work.
-And work is the operative word, more so than many religions and … Continue reading Collections: Practical Polytheism, Part I: Knowledge
+This is going to be a four-part series (II, III, IV) looking at some of the general facets of how ancient polytheistic religions work.
+And work is the operative word, more so than many religions and life philosophies you … Continue reading Collections: Practical Polytheism, Part I: Knowledge

 This is Part I of a seven part series (II, III, IV, V, VI, VII) comparing the popular legacy of Sparta (embodied in films like 300) with the historical ancient state.
 Today, we're going to start by looking at the sources of our information on Sparta, and then begin at the beginning: the Spartan rearing … Continue reading Collections: This.
 Isn’t.
 Sparta.
 Part I: Spartan School